chrisrodriguez528-cell/Injury-types-and-Rehabilitational-Programs/README.md

   3. Flexibility Exercises
   4. Strength Training
 -  Full grown adults ages 28 and above showcased the most injuries, followed by Young adults ages 23-27, and lastly by Adolescents ages 22 and under.
 -  Overall Physiotherapy rehabilitation showcased the least amount of overall injury reoccurence after treatment within all the age brackets and injury types.
-Which can be deemed from the overall objective of recuperating body function over strengthening the body in a weakend and vulnerable state.
+Which can be deemed from the overall objective of recuperating body function over strengthening the body in a weakened and vulnerable state.

 :camera: **Screenshots of Project:**